wangxufire/awesome-stars/README.md

 ## C

+- [linuxkit](https://github.com/linuxkit/linuxkit) - A toolkit for building secure, portable and lean operating systems for containers
 - [linux](https://github.com/torvalds/linux) - Linux kernel source tree
 - [lua-nginx-module](https://github.com/openresty/lua-nginx-module) - Embed the Power of Lua into NGINX HTTP servers
 - [Atlas](https://github.com/Qihoo360/Atlas) - A high-performance and stable proxy for MySQL, it is developed by Qihoo's DBA and infrastructure team